Battle of San Buenaventura

-The Battle of San Buenaventura was fought on March 27 and March 28, 1838, between forces representing competing claims to the governorship of California, then a Mexican territory.
-The opposing forces consisted of supporters of Juan Bautista Alvarado based in Northern California and supporters of Carlos Antonio Carrillo from Southern California.
-The major action consisted of a cannon siege on the Carrillo loyalists who were encamped at the Mission San Buenaventura in Ventura, California.
-The Alvarado forces won the battle, as the Carrillo forces fled from the Mission under cover of darkness following the first day of the battle.
-Most of the Carillo forces were captured the following day at Saticoy, California.
-One person was killed in the battle, an Alvarado loyalist who was shot by a rifleman stationed in the Mission's bell tower.
+The Battle of San Buenaventura was fought on March 27 and 28, 1838 in modern-day Ventura County, California, between supporters of competing claimants to the governorship of Alta California, a Mexican territory.
+Supporters of Juan Bautista Alvarado based in Northern California fought those of Carlos Antonio Carrillo from Southern California.

+The major action consisted of a cannon siege on the Carrillo loyalists who were encamped at the Mission San Buenaventura in Ventura.
+The Alvarado forces won the battle, as the Carrillo forces fled from the mission under cover of darkness following the first day of the battle.
+Most of the Carillo forces were captured the following day at Saticoy.
+One person was killed in the battle, an Alvarado loyalist who was shot by a rifleman stationed in the mission's bell tower.